-Declaratory Judgment That NexPoint and HCMFA Are Liable For The Debts Of HCMLP, Strand, And Dondero As Their Alter Egos (Against NexPoint and HCMFA)
+Declaratory Judgment That NexPoint and HCMFA Are Liable For The Debts Of HCMLP, Strand, And Dondero As Their Alter Egos set forth herein.

+(Against NexPoint and HCMFA)

-- 231. Plaintiff repeats and realleges the allegations in all prior paragraphs as if fully set forth herein. - 232.
-NexPoint and HCMFA were created as facades of HCMLP, in order to siphon profits away from HCMLP and to Dondero and other entities he controlled.
+231. Plaintiff repeats and realleges the allegations in all prior paragraphs as if fully profits away from HCMLP and to Dondero and other entities he controlled.
 Pursuant to the scheme, Dondero sought to place the profits that were generated from HCMLP's business and services beyond the reach of HCMLP's then present and future creditors.